 Uploading some content online is not enough to truly reach out to underprivileged communities.
 We have to overcome accessibility and flexibility issues and design online educational tools suited to their situations.

-44% of the 3,700 domestic workers who registered on our Facebook Messenger chatbot since August 2018 don’t have an email address (you can register on Facebook with a phone).
+44% of domestic workers who registered on our Facebook Messenger chatbot from August 2018 to May 2020 didn’t have an email address (you can register on Facebook with a phone).
 And for those who have one, we know from experience that a large majority of them have lost their passwords or don’t consult it on a regular basis.

 Domestic workers tend to work long hours and have no control over their schedules.
 In addition to WiFi issues, it’s impractical to ask them to connect at a given time for a conference or a live chat.
 You need to provide asynchronous activities or flexible options.

 Our courses are accessible through a Facebook Messenger chatbot.
 Our students don’t have to use an email address or an internet browser.
 The lessons are mostly in a short format text with quizzes so having access to WiFi is not a prerequisite.
 The interaction happens in our group chats where we encourage students to discuss the lessons with their peers and share their “assignments” (we call them challenges).
-The schedule is totally flexible to adapt to their constraints.
-They do not have to connect at a specific time.
+The schedule is self-paced and totally flexible to adapt to participants’ constraints.

 To create this “simple”, user-friendly solution, we make the most of existing technological tools and integrate them: we have a chatbot, a Learning Management System and a database to name a few.